-Tracy and Alexia have been Virtual Assistants for the past 17 years and realised the benefits of meeting regularly to discuss their business and assist one another with the various challenges that they were sometimes faced with.
+Tracy and Alexia have been Virtual Assistants for many years and realised the benefits of meeting regularly to discuss their business and assist one another with the various challenges that they were sometimes faced with.

 The Kent VA Exchange has been around for a number of years with annual meetings across the county.
 We felt the time was right to make the Exchange formal and create a regular place for Kent VA’s to meet and exchange ideas.